Assessment of Learning

 Heads may delegate related tasks, but will ultimately be responsible for ensuring the work is completed, accurate, and that data represent the full range of the students in their programs.

-The Office of Institutional Research, Planning & Assessment (IRPA) will support the Chair and the Committee in completing the above duties however they see appropriate.
+The Office of Institutional Effectiveness (IE) will support the Chair and the Committee in completing the above duties however they see appropriate.

 Statement of Purpose